JacobLaney/x86-Assembly/README.md

 ## Programs
 1. demo_jpl_strcmp - imitates the C string.h library in NASM x86, tests the strcmp function in the jpl namespace (Jacob P Laney).
 2. io
-Objective: Learn to incorporate C functions
-Prompts for Name and Age then outputs user's input incorporates system calls and C library functions includes a procedure to trim newline characters from a string buffer
 3. writer